weronikaduda/cloudx-java-azure-dev/content/modules/module-11-final/task.md

 3. Pet and Product Services should use Azure SQL as a database.
 4. Order Service should use Cosmos DB as a database.
 5. Order Items Reserver function should be able to create Reservation JSON files in Azure Blob Storage by communicating through Service Bus and handle errors by sending the email through Logic Apps.
-6. PetStore Web App is protected by Azure B2C for authentication.
+6. PetStore Web App is protected by Azure AD B2C for authentication.

 **Definition of Done:**